-In service from the 1940's to the mid 70's, those suede gloves were issued to all jet, prop and helo pilots.
+In service from the 1940's to the mid 70's, those suede gloves issued to jet, prop and helo pilots.

 A pair of those are still missing in our collection...but working on it!

-Originally issued to early jet, Pilatus PC-6 Porter, DO-27, C-36 and helo crews, they were then distributed to elite paratroop forces.
+Originally issued to early jet, Pilatus PC-6 Porter, DO-27, C-36 and helo crews, then distributed to elite paratroop forces.